syncfusion-content/xamarin-docs/Xamarin/ResourceView/Resouce-view.md

 ## Assigning events for resources

-You can associate `Resources` to the appointments by adding `Id` of resource in the [ResourceIds]() property of `SfSchedule`.
+You can associate `Resources` to the appointments by adding `Id` of resource in the [ResourceIds](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ResourceIds.html) property of `ScheduleAppointment`.
 Appointments associated with the selected resources will be displayed in the `SfSchedule` views.

 {% tabs %}
 {% highlight c# %}